Diabetic Retinopathy Screening Programme

 Hospital based screening

-• Details of people newly diagnosed with diabetes are notified to the Screening Service by their GP; and will be sent an appointment for screening within 12 weeks from diagnosis.
+• Details of people newly diagnosed with diabetes are notified to the Screening Service by their GP and will be sent an appointment for screening within 12 weeks from diagnosis.

 Perthshire and Angus Areas